Killswitch Engage: As Daylight Dies (2006–2007)

 Killswitch Engage played the Reading and Leeds Festivals in August 2006, having already played Australian dates without Dutkiewicz, who was suffering from back problems and needed corrective surgery.
 On May 23, 2006, the song "This Fire Burns" was released on the WWE Wreckless Intent album.
 The track was intended to be the new theme song for WWE wrestler Randy Orton; however, it was scrapped and later became the theme song for the WWE Judgment Day 2006 pay-per-view.
 "This Fire Burns" was used as the entrance theme for WWE wrestler CM Punk (along with his stables the Straight Edge Society and The New Nexus) from 2006 until 2011 and was later re-released as "This Fire" on the As Daylight Dies Special Edition.

 Recorded in three months, As Daylight Dies was released on November 21, 2006 and peaked at number 32 on the Billboard 200 chart with 60,000 sales in its first week.
-"As Daylight Dies" proved to be one of their biggest albums yet.
-It also entered the Australian Albums Chart at number 29.
+As Daylight Dies proved to be one of their biggest albums yet.
+It also entered the Australian Albums Chart at number 29 and charted in the top 100 in 5 other countries.
 Mixed by Dutkiewicz, the album received mostly positive reviews—Thom Jurek of Allmusic called it "a Top Five metal candidate for 2006 for sure".
 Decibel Magazine contributor Nick Terry said "To call As Daylight Dies addictive would be an understatement.
 That it outdoes its already impressive enough predecessor could almost go without saying".
 Cosmo Lee of Stylus Magazine commented "the album is astonishingly badly sequenced", though he praised the album as being "less emotionally heavy-handed, and a lot more fun".
-As of November 27, 2007, As Daylight Dies has sold more than 500,000 units in the US.
+The album has sold over 1 million copies in the U.S. and was certified platinum on November 23, 2021.